chris-short/devopsnewsletters.com/content/about.md

 > DevOps and systems folks have less of a need to keep up with the day-to-day doings of front-end work.
 The inverse applies to front-end folks.
 Both disciplines are equally difficult to master, and to excel in either one requires an enormous amount of self-discipline.
 Regardless of what discipline you follow, it helps to stay current.
 Being well-read means reading long-form pieces as well as short-form ones such as blogs, newsletters, and occasionally social media posts.

-DevOps Newsletters intends to be a one stop shop for the best DevOps content from around the world.
+DevOps Newsletters intends to be a one stop shop for the best DevOps news content from around the world.

 Curated by [Chris Short](https://chrisshort.net/).